vbargsten/btrfs-diff-go/README.md

 `git status --goort`, in short: a human friendly one.

-I looked at the prior art (see below), but nothing were satisfying enough, so I rolled my own diff utility (which just produce the stream with `btrfs send` and then parse it).
+I looked at the prior art (see below), but nothing were satisfying enough, so I rolled my own diff utility (which produce the stream with `btrfs send` and then parse it).

 ### Prior art analysis